Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

 ### A simplified look into how deep learning compilers work

-Deep learning compilers are compilers that take a neural network model defined in Pytorch or another framework, and compile this model to optimized code.
-The point for this is to improve the inference time of a given model.
+Deep learning compilers are compilers that take a neural network model defined in Pytorch or another deep learning framework, and compile this model to optimized code for various architectures, e.g., GPU, x86, ARM.
+One of the main goals is to improve the inference time of the deep learning models.

 As discussed above, Deep learning compilers make targeting different computer architectures feasible.